sridharsridha/vim-cscope-wrapper/README.md

 # vim-cscope-wrapper
-A cscope wrapper for vim (Supports version > 7.0).
+A cscope wrapper for vim (Supports version > 7.0) in Unix/Linux/MacOSX

 # Desciption
 Plugin to generate and load cscope database.

+# Requirements
+* ctags
+* cscope

+Kindly install ctags and cscope for your platform and add it to your env PATH variable

 # Installation
 Kindly use any of your prefered plugin manager to install this